robbielynch/ierlang/README.md

 #Known Issues
-* Encoding tuples inside other data structures
+* ~~Encoding tuples inside other data structures~~
 * ~~Encoding floats inside other data structures~~
-* **ERROR MESSAGES** - They do not appear (Something to do with pyerr on ierlang side)
+* ~~**ERROR MESSAGES** - They do not appear (Something to do with pyerr on ierlang side)~~
 * Cannot create notebooks outside ierlang/src directory
 * Horrible installation and setup
 * Having to edit the IPython code in order to parse erlang strings (lists of ints)
     * Note that the editing of the IPython code does not affect the normal IPython in any way.
 * ~~**No Variable bindings** (yet)~~
-* Tuples are converted to lists when encoding
+* ~~Tuples are converted to lists when encoding~~
 * Project structure - it's a mess
 * Not handling all of IPython's messages (yet)

+# #TODO

+* Create erlang language kernel profile for IPython
+  > Originally I had problems with this, I kept getting errors on startup, however I believe this could be fixed by changing the startup process of IErlang.
+Possibly by using shell scripts instead of escript and incorporating ERL_LIBS into the shell script.

+* Handle more IPython messasges such as *object_info_request* (module_info in erlang), and the "complete_request"
+* Allow users to create erlang modules outside of src folder
+* Allow users to run IErlang outside of src folder (Maybe the kernel profile could fix this)
+* Refactor the messy code and layout
+* Figure out a solution to pyerr displaying each char on a separate line - temporary solution is to use pyout
+* Remove print strings from IErlang - only output text if debugging is enabled.